evanorti/tapp/tapps.md

 What is unique about the token?

+What utility does the token have?
 Why would anyone want to hold the token?

-Will the token go up in price?
+Will the token generate value or go up in price?

 If the token is locked, what will stop a dump upon unlock?

-What is the genesis distribution?
+What is the initial distribution?

 ## Marketing